ryuson01/Beatles-Discography-Exploration/README.md

 This project seeks to address the following questions:

 1. Can we identify discernible patterns in The Beatles' discography that correlate with song popularity?
-2. Do certain song attributes, such as tempo, key, or length, play a role in the overall appeal of their music?
+2. Do certain song attributes play a role in the overall appeal & success of their music?
 3. Is there a relationship between critical acclaim, chart rankings, and specific musical elements?

 ## Methodology